Stveshawn/SGHMC/README.md

 # Note:

 The `C++` code depends on __Eigen__ library.
-To get everything to work out, please make sure you have eigen in the correct directory or you can download it by run the following line in terminal:
+To get everything to work out, please make sure you have eigen in the correct directory or you can download it by running the following line in terminal:

 `! git clone https://github.com/RLovelett/eigen.git`